pascal-fb-martin/pidcc/README.md

 # PiDcc
-A DCC transmitter for the Raspberry PI.
+A DCC transmitter for the Raspberry Pi.

 ## Overview